 ■ Hire a trusted notary public to handle the legalities of the property transfer.

 Buying a house in Mexico for a living offers a blend of affordability, vibrant culture, and a favourable climate.
-However, planning for legal, financial, and lifestyle adjustments is essential to ensure a smooth transition.
+However, planning for legal, financial, and lifestyle adjustments is essential when living in Mexico as a Canadian for the long-term.
 Engaging with local communities and understanding the regional dynamics will significantly improve the experience.

 Canadians can stay in Mexico for up to 180 days on a tourist visa, making it convenient for short-term stays or initial exploration.
 A Temporary Resident Visa is an excellent option for more extended stays, valid for up to four years and requiring proof of income or investments.
-If you plan to live in Mexico indefinitely, consider obtaining a Permanent Resident Visa, which doesn’t require renewals but comes with more stringent financial requirements.
+If you are buying real estate in Mexico and planning to live in Mexico indefinitely, consider obtaining a Permanent Resident Visa, which doesn’t require renewals but comes with more stringent financial requirements.

 Living in Mexico is generally more affordable than in Canada, with lower housing, food, and healthcare costs.
 However, costs can vary significantly depending on the region.
 Coastal and tourist areas are more expensive, while inland regions offer even more affordable options, allowing for a comfortable lifestyle on a modest budget.